 1) Access to ski resorts is very easy in Utah.
 Flights take you to Salt Lake City.
 Within an hour’s drive of the city you can reach at least six ski resorts, including Deer Valley, Park City & Canyons, Solitude, Brighton, Snowbird and Alta.

 3) The range of skiing in the ski resorts is breath-taking.
 There are easy graded green runs, intermediate blues and black runs that vary from quite difficult to jaw-droppingly daunting.

 5) Annual snowfalls are stunning.
-Most years the resorts get at least five metres, sometimes eight metres.
+Most years the resorts get at least five meters, sometimes eight meters.
 Each week, we were told, some 2ft can fall.